KarolinDuerr/BA-SagaPattern/Camunda_Implementations/Camunda_ParallelExec-Evaluation/README.md

 ----------------------------

 ## Parallel Execution of Tasks

-The `bookHotel` and the `bookFlight` tasks, as well as the `confirmHotel` and the `confirmTrip` tasks, are now executed in parallel by using Conductor's provided _fork_ and _join_ system tasks.
-Additionally, the compensating workflow also runs the `cancelHotel` and the
+// TODO
-`cancelFlight` tasks in parallel.
+The `bookTrip`, `bookHotel` and the `bookFlight` tasks, as well as the `confirmHotel` and the `confirmTrip` tasks, are now executed in parallel by using _parallel gateways_.
+Since the Camunda process engine is responsible for the invocation of the compensating transactions, this execution cannot be influenced.